zonemaster/zonemaster/docs/public/installation/zonemaster-engine.md

 If you have any issue with installation, and installed with `cpanm`, redo the installation above but without the `--notest` and with the `--verbose` option.
 Installation will take longer time.

+## Global cache (experimental feature)

+Global cache is an experimental feature that can be enabled in Zonemaster-Engine and that can increase the performance when many tests are run within a short time frame.
+See [global cache configuration].

 ## What to do next